armsp/BDPP-23-Covid-Project/work/project/readme.md

 In a second pipenv shell, run `is_server=1 watchmedo auto-restart -p "server.py" -R python3 -- server.py` for an autoreloading server (think nodemon).
 You can launch this shell from jupyter, Visual Studio Code or by creating a new shell in terminal.

+## Model installation

+If you do not want to train the model(s) yourself and you have a pickled model, from this here directory (`project`) execute the model installation script: E.g. `python3 install_model.py full.pkl train_honest_forward`.
+Here `full.pkl` is the path to your pickled model and `train_honest_forward` is the name of the computation node that yields this model normally.
+Essentially, we perform a manual cache insertion to avoid computation.
+Warning: This circumvents automatic cache invalidation.
+Make sure you know what you are doing and know where the model `full.pkl` comes from.

 ## Git

 Before you commit anything with git, make sure you are not committing any artifact files by editing the local `.gitignore`.